Tom Perriello

 In February 2014, he was appointed United States Special Representative for the Quadrennial Diplomacy and Development Review, serving until July 2015.
 From July 2015 to December 2016, he was Special Envoy for the Great Lakes Region of Africa and the Democratic Republic of Congo, succeeding former U.S. Senator Russ Feingold.
 Perriello ran for the Democratic nomination in the 2017 Virginia gubernatorial election, but lost to Ralph Northam.

+On February 26, 2024, Perriello was appointed as U.S. Special Envoy for Sudan.
+He resigned on January 18, 2025, shortly before the Second inauguration of Donald Trump.

 Early life and education

 Thomas Stuart Price Perriello was born on October 9, 1974, in Charlottesville, Virginia, and grew up in Ivy, a small, affluent, unincorporated community west of Charlottesville.
 He is the son of Linda (née Gillooly), a financial analyst, and Vito Anthony Perriello Jr., a pediatrician.
 His paternal grandparents were Italian immigrants, and his mother is from an evangelical Christian family from Ohio.
 He attended Murray Elementary School, Meriwether Lewis Elementary School, Henley Middle School and Western Albemarle High School in the county school system, and then graduated from St. Anne's-Belfield School, a private school.
 He attained the rank of Eagle Scout in Boy Scout Troop 114 in Ivy, and was a legislative page in the Virginia House of Delegates.

 He received his B.A.
 (1996) and J.D.
 (2001) from Yale University.